 Do I have to Comply with Any of This, I live Onsite and only have 4 rooms?

 The DOJ (Department of Justice) does not require a private business to be compliant.
 However at the State level you may find that there are different restrictions.
 This doesn’t stop you from being sued as when it comes to your website anyone searching from anywhere can come and stay and the website has to have certain requirements to be compliant.

 Consequences of not being compliant

 Limit your liability because you cannot be 100% compliant as the target is constantly moving and changing.
 Private businesses are being sued even though the DOJ said they don’t have to be compliant.
-When you have a case against you then you have to hire a lawyer to fight for your right and it can still costs a lot of money.
+When you have a case against you you have to hire a lawyer to help you fight for your rights and it can get quite expensive.

-The goal is to try avoiding being sued so that you are not a target.
-You need to contact your webmaster to make sure they are taking care of this as you are the one who is responsible not the webmaster.
+The goal is to try avoiding being sued so you are not a target.
+You need to work with your webmaster to make sure they are taking care of this as you are the one who is responsible, not the webmaster.

 Listed below are some of the basics that need to be covered.